microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-06.md

 ## Success Criteria

-- Review your *stress* test scripts and discuss the parameters that are different from a traditional *load* test.
 - Show a side-by-side comparison of the load tests results and the stress test results.
-- Discuss the bottlenecks and breakpoints of the application under stress.
+- Show where the bottlenecks and breakpoints are in the application from these tests.
-- Discuss the steps needed to remediate to the bottlenecks and breakpoints.

 ## Learning Resources